Our Family-Friendly Guide to Sri Lankan Food – With Recipes

 Sri Lankan Food is hands down some of the most delicious food we have had on our family travels.
 In fact, BBC Good Food has said that Sri Lankan food is its No.1 trending food in 2019.
 Everything is so fresh and tasty with some cheeky heat from the chillies!

-Key ingredients in Sri Lankan food
+Key ingredients in Sri Lankan dishes

 - Curry Leaves

 During the tour the kids got to smell and taste some of the spices.
 Knowing what goes into their food helps them have a greater appreciation for it and it was very educational for them.
+They really enjoyed the food in Sri Lanka, especially the spicy Sri Lankan chicken curry.

-These are our family favourite.
-They are bowl shaped pancakes with crispy edges, and a breakfast staple across the island.
+These are a family favourite.
+They are bowl shaped pancakes with crispy edges and a breakfast staple across the island.
 The batter is poured into a small wok and swirled around to give it the bowl shape.
 Part way through cooking, an egg is cracked in.
 Traditionally these hoppers are served with a variety of onion sambol, chillies and coconut sambol but they are so versatile.
 In Unawatuna we tried eggs benedict hoppers with bacon at Bedspace Kitchen.

 Something to be aware of, however, is that not everywhere will offer them for breakfast.
 The batter has to ferment for a few hours, and if they have not made it the previous night, they won’t be able to make them on demand at breakfast.

 We were so enamoured with coconut sambol (served with pretty much every meal in Sri Lanka), that we decided to try cooking lessons to see how it’s made.
 We ended up on a frenzied shopping trip around Galle by tuk tuk on the hunt for a coconut grater.
-We think you’ll agree it is not your usual tourist souvenir but nothing else grates the coconut as well as this.
+We think you’ll agree it is not your usual tourist souvenir but nothing else grates the coconut quite as well as this.

 We found one eventually and here’s the recipe we use to make coconut sambol at home: